fishcus/KAP-manual/en/query/query_basics.en.md

    The **matching** here means:

-   * The relationship of tables used in `FROM` clause must match the fact and dimension tables defined in cube and model.
-Please note that the relationship of `LEFT JOIN` does not match `INNER JOIN`.
+   * The join relationship of tables used in `FROM` clause must match the fact and dimension tables defined in cube and model.
+In some special cases, you can configure the `LEFT JOIN` model to answer part of the equivalent semantic `INNER JOIN` query, see [Use the Left Join model to answer Inner Join queries with equivalent semantics](query_enhanced.en.md).
    * For aggregate queries, the columns in `GROUP BY` clause must be defined as dimensions in cube.
 Meanwhile, the aggregate functions in `SELECT` clause must be defined as measures in cube.
    * For non-aggregate queries, table index must be defined in cube and all columns appear in query must be contained in the table index.